Nem-tat/Leveraging-Data-Analytics-for-Environmental-Sustainability/README.md

 ##### § Control (8 pots, 4 for each test plant)
 ##### § Rhizovital (0.4ml) (8 pots, 4 for each test plant)
 #### • Growth time for plants 10 weeks.
+## Methodology:
+#### Applied a combination of Bacillus amyloliquefaciens and varying concentrations of artificial root exudates (ARE) to assess their impact on the efficiency of phytoremediation.
+## Data Analysis:
+#### Utilized advanced data analytics and statistical analysis to evaluate the effectiveness of the soil amendments in reducing heavy metal toxicity.
+## Results:
+#### Demonstrated significant improvements in phytoremediation outcomes, contributing valuable insights into sustainable soil remediation practices.
+## Impact:
+#### Enhanced understanding of the synergistic effects of bacterial and root exudate amendments, providing a foundation for future environmental sustainability projects.